gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/download.md

 ## GitHub Releases

-All versions of the GNU ARM Eclipse QEMU are available via the [GitHub Releases](https://github.com/gnuarmeclipse/qemu/releases) page.
+All versions of the GNU MCU Eclipse QEMU are available via the [GitHub Releases](https://github.com/gnu-mcu-eclipse/qemu/releases) page.
 For details how to reach it, see the [Downloads]({{ site.baseurl }}/downloads/) page.

 ![QEMU Releases]({{ site.baseurl }}/assets/images/2015/github-gae-qemu-releases.png)